Al Adamson: Murder

 Adamson was reported missing in 1995.
 Five weeks later, after law enforcement officials discovered his remains beneath the concrete and tile-covered floor where his hot tub once sat at his home in Indio, California, his live-in contractor Fred Fulford was arrested at the Coral Reef Hotel in Saint Petersburg, Florida.

 Adamson had hired Fulford to repair his house, which he intended to flip.
 He had given Fulford a credit card to use to purchase supplies, which Fulford quickly overspent and abused.
 Adamson had several confrontations with Fulford, the last of which ended violently in Adamson's death.
 Fulford subsequently buried his body and covered it with concrete and tile.
 Adamson's housekeeper became suspicious over his disappearance and the removal of the hot tub, which led investigators to Fulford and Adamson's body.

-Fulford was charged with and convicted of murder, and sentenced to 25 years to life in prison.
+Fulford was convicted of murder, and sentenced to 25 years to life in prison.
 Regular Adamson actor and stuntman Gary Kent testified in the trial as the last person to speak to the director prior to the murder.
 The case of Al Adamson's murder is documented in the Investigation Discovery television series' Forensic Detectives (ep.
 "Buried Secrets"), The New Detectives (season 07, episode 11), and A Stranger in My Home (season 02, episode 06, "Death's Final Cut").
 Blood & Flesh: The Reel Life and Ghastly Death of Al Adamson, a full-length documentary released by Severin Films, covers the entirety of Adamson's life, film career, and untimely death.
-The documentary is included in Severin's blu-ray boxed set career retrospective of Adamson's work.
+The documentary is included in Severin's Blu-ray boxed set career retrospective of Adamson's work.

 Adamson was cremated and his ashes scattered in the Pacific Ocean.